jamescastro98/Taste-the-Typo/README.md

 **Credits**

 This project was designed and coded by myself, James Castro and fellow Computer Science students, William Braxton, Nathan Chan and Joey Spivack.
+Much of this project was written on different machines where multiple people used improperly configured credentials, and as such, commits in insights != accurate.

 *Note: The project you are viewing is not deployed on the web currently.*